 Thanks in part to our efforts in partnership with the entire program team, customer experience for this client has greatly improved.
 Consumers can now contact our client’s customer care agents directly using messaging channels, social channels, Apple Business Chat, and more.
 Asynchronous smart agents now handle simple requests, decreasing the time needed for customers to get the information they want.
 Data visibility has also improved, since customer care agents can see a conversation history for each customer across these various channels.
 Agents can address needs faster and work with five to six customers at once, saving time and money for everyone.
 The improved experience has led to an increase in customer acquisition and retention, and customer satisfaction (CSAT) scores have improved.

-Liz Swary is a director of Digital Transformation at Logic20/20.
+Liz Gillette is a director of Digital Transformation at Logic20/20.
 She is responsible for overseeing complex engagements, ensuring delivery excellence focusing on best practices and standards, and growing talent within the technology organization.